 Rhode Island law prohibits anyone from boating while intoxicated (BWI).
-This includes the operation of any powerboat, sailboat, personal watercraft, canoe, kayak, rowboat, paddleboard, or similar device.
+This includes the operation of any powerboat, sailboat, PWC, canoe, kayak, rowboat, paddleboard, or similar device.
 Intoxicated means a person is under the influence of alcohol, a controlled substance, or drugs such that his or her thoughts or actions are impaired, causing a danger to others.
 Alcohol and drugs cause impaired balance, blurred vision, poor coordination, impaired judgment, and slower reaction times.
 Alcohol is a major contributor to boating accidents and fatalities.

 It is encouraged that the operator and passengers stay sober.
 Due to the instability of vessels and the lack of proper seating, intoxicated passengers are at high risk for falls inside and overboard the vessel.
 Stay safe and stay sober.